DamlaSerper/SCM/README.md

 # Switchable contact model (SCM)
-SCM modification of LIGGGHTS-PUBLIC code to represent complex porous boundaries and improved primitive geometry functions for fix wall/gran function.
-SCM enables the representation of repetitive porous structures wihtout the use of meshing due to the use of new primitive wall ycylinder_finite_porous.
-Current version of this model is written for repeatign square pores on a cylinder, but the source code could be modified to fit other repetitive porous structures.
-The SCM code also include modifications for including new primitives types for defining finite cylinders, circles and concentrci circles.
+SCM modification of LIGGGHTS-PFM code to represent complex porous boundaries and improved primitive geometry functions for fix wall/gran function.
+SCM enables the representation of repetitive porous structures wihtout the use of meshing due to the use of new primitive wall ycylinder_finite_porous or y_porous.
+Current version of this model is written for repeating square pores on cylinders and flat rectangles, but the source code could be modified to fit other repetitive porous structures.
+The SCM code also include modifications for including new primitives types for defining finite cylinders, circles and concentric circles.

-## Contributing Authors
+Please find the journal article describing the SCM here:
+The research data of the study above can be found at: https://github.com/DamlaSerper/SCM_Research_Data/tree/main

+**Contributing Authors:**
 - MSc.
 Damla Serper (Aalto Univeristy, Finland) '*corresponding author*'
 - Dr. Kevin Hanley (University of Edinburgh, UK)

 ## How to use the code:
-- Clone this directory into the LIGGGHTS-PUBLIC src directory on your local computer.
+- Clone this directory into the LIGGGHTS-PFM src directory on your local computer.
 - Here the written .gitignore file allows you to only stage the required files within your folder.
 - Copy and move fix_wall_gran.cpp, fix_wall_gran.h and primitive_wall_definitions.h files from SCM folder to upper src directory, replacing the original LIGGGHTS-PUBLIC versions.
-- Recompile the LIGGGHTS-PUBLIC.
+- Recompile the LIGGGHTS-PFM.
 - Here are some examples of how to add the SCM and new primitive types within LIGGGHTS .in script:

     ### You are intending to use SCM to represent a porous cylinder (primitive type: ycylinder_finite_porous, 11 arguments)